 Aside from the free content he’s always offered, Cochrane added in-depth video courses on different aspects of sound recording and mixing that cost between $39 and $897, and a monthly membership for $27 a month that provides access to supplementary content.
 He estimates between 6,000 and 7,000 people have taken his courses so far.” – [Read more here]

-Monetizing your audience like this is a great option, but it isn’t for everyone – the thing is that it requires you to be good a lot of other things in addition to writing: building a marketing funnel, buying traffic, and of course creating the product itself.
-And the fact of the matter is that few people who are good at writing are also good at those things.
+Monetizing your audience like this is a great option, but it isn’t for everyone.
+Why?
+Because the thing is that it requires you to be good a lot of other things in addition to making content: building a marketing funnel, buying traffic, and of course creating the product itself.
+And the fact of the matter is that not everybody who is good at creating content is also good at those things.

 If you think you’re up for it, by all means go for it – you can make a lot of money this way if you play your cards right.
-But if that business and tech stuff sounds boring or unpleasant, then don’t take this route because you will probably just eat shit.
+But if that business and tech stuff sounds boring or unpleasant, then don’t take this route because you will probably just eat shit and get bummed out.

-Which brings me to the second option, which I think is the best fit for most people…
+Which brings me to the last option, which I actually think is the best fit for most people…

 If you’ve been bombarded by this ad all over Facebook and YouTube, you can thank me for that 😉